 You are invited to bring the harsh, the soft, the edges of your being to this practice.
-To allow earth to receive you & compassionate healing to be the gift.
+To allow the earth to receive you & compassionate healing to be the gift.

-it needs to be said that you have choice in this practice.
+it needs to be said that you have a choice in this practice.
 To allow hands-on Reiki or to bathe in your own stream.
 Permission will be asked of you and respected.

-Carol Neilson will be Kaitiaki/Guardian of this space as well as guide for your practice.
+Carol Neilson will be Kaitiaki/Guardian of this space as well as a guide for your practice.
 She is joined by Reiki Master & transformational energy healer Joanne Amyes from Energy-Plus.

 Yin Yoga Beginners Workshop

 Because Yin postures are simple, passive, long-held & floor-based, supported by props, it encourages your body to soften into the yin shape.
 It allows all body types & ages to find their unique shape and is an intentional, meditative & mindful practice that offers a calming antidote to life.